02 October 2024

 Performance risk is when the project’s outcomes do not meet expectations.
 This could happen if the team lacks the right skills or if the project's goals were unrealistic from the start.
 To manage performance risks, it's essential to clearly define the project goals and ensure the team has the necessary resources.

 Cost risk arises when the project exceeds its budget.
 This can happen due to unforeseen expenses or poor financial planning.
-To manage cost risks, Project Managers must regularly monitor spending and be ready to adjust the budget if necessary.
+Project Managers control cost risks by monitoring and adjusting the budget in order To Become a Program Manager, build leadership and strategic planning skills. and be ready to adjust the budget if necessary.

 Here are six essential steps involved in Project Risk Management: